cloudify-cosmo/cloudify-stage/README.md

     - define Cloudify Manager IP adress: `export MANAGER_IP=<MANAGER_IP>`
     - upload package to the Cloudify Manager and restart UI services: `npm run upload`

+### Widget Development

+Once you have configured successfully local deployment of Cloudify Console you are able to start development and testing of your own widgets.
+All out-of-the-box widgets resides in `widgets` directory.

+To create your own widget:
+- follow the instructions from [here](https://docs.cloudify.co/latest/developer/custom_console/custom-widgets/) and place widget in `widgets` directory
+- restart development server
+- install new widget

+Since now, every single change in widget's code should be reflected in webserver after page reload.

 ## Test
 ### Unit tests
 Run `npm run prodtest`.